lukso-network/docs/docs/faq/migration/token-migration.md

 ## Will it be possible to migrate LYX back to LYXe?

-The official [LUKSO Migration Bridge](https://migrate.lukso.network/) only acts as a 1-Way-Bridge to migrate LYXe to LYX.
+No, the official [LUKSO Migration Bridge](https://migrate.lukso.network/) acts as a 1-Way-Bridge to migrate LYXe to LYX.
+A single locking transaction on the Ethereum blockchain automatically triggers the transfer of the equal amount of LYX on the LUKSO blockchain.

 ## What is the minimal amount of LYX that can be bridged?

 You need at least 1 LYXe within your connected wallet to start the migration.
-You can also send comma values.
+You can send any decimal values.

 ## How much will it cost to migrate the LYXe?